 Writers aren’t helpless victims.

 One of the complaints I hear is that ghostwriting exploits writers.
 I call BS.
-I’m a big girl.
-I charge more for ghostwriting than I do for bylined work, because those bylines have a tangible monetary value.
+I’m a big girl and a business owner.
 I sell a product and, if I negotiate a bad deal, that’s on me.
 Nobody else.
 The one thing I do struggle with is that I can’t use my ghostwritten work in my portfolio.
 Again, though, that’s on me.
 No need for anyone else to worry their pretty little head about my not getting credit.

 Not only do brands exist, they’re everywhere.
 We even talk about “personal branding” and “the brand of YOU.”
 So it’s disingenuous to pretend we don’t know that a brand name, logo, etc., signifies endorsement more than hands-on involvement.
 When I board an airplane, I don’t assume that the CEO engineered the plane’s design or that he will be flying the plane.
 (And, if I did, I’d get off! ) I assume that the CEO built an organization, and that the organization recruited and retained experts who knew how to design and/or fly the plane.
 Similarly, I don’t assume that Michael Jordan actually designs the shoes that bear his name, and I don’t assume that celebrity chefs create all of the recipes used in their packaged food products.
 I don’t even assume that Olympic athletes actually eat Wheaties.
 I do, however, consider the use of their name to be a stamp of approval for both substance and style.
 Like ghostwriting, licensing and celebrity product endorsements have been around for a very long time, and I struggle to see a significant difference.